Anaphylaxis: emergency management for health professionals

 Adrenaline dose chart (1:1000 ampoules containing 1 mg adrenaline per 1 mL)

 |>12 and adult||>50||0.5 mL|

-An adrenaline autoinjector, e.g. EpiPen, may be used instead of an adrenaline ampoule and syringe.
+An adrenaline autoinjector, e.g. EpiPen or Anapen, may be used instead of an adrenaline ampoule and syringe.

 Remove allergen (if still present): flick out insect stings, freeze ticks with liquid nitrogen or ether-containing spray (if available) and allow to drop off.

 ALWAYS give adrenaline FIRST, then asthma reliever puffer, if someone with known asthma and allergy to food, insects or medicine has SUDDEN BREATHING DIFFICULTY (including wheeze, persistent cough or hoarse voice) even if there are no skin symptoms.